SamuliAP/rust-wasm-xss-demo/README.md

 The library includes very rudamentary unit tests, found in crate/src/test.
 These can be ran via the command `cargo test` in the library src folder.
 More unit testing is necessary for better code coverage.

 ## The Demo
+The demo is not ran on a public server, so it has to be set up locally.

 ## Prerequisities
 Rust 1.30.0 or later, npm.
 Probably other stuff I'm forgetting, like openssl and pkg-config.